richleland/Tic-Tac-Toe/research-notes.rst

 Logic needed
 ************

-* respond to click of space
+* DONE respond to click of space
-* determine if move creates win
+* DONE determine if move creates win
 * determine next best move (and my god, give it a slight pause)
-* prompt user it is their move
+* DONE prompt user it is their move
 * find spots that need to be blocked

 Links